 Don’t just go for their Christmas beer though, they do a great selection of beers all year round and brew several of them on site.
 Whilst watching your drinks being made you can indulge in either a pub style meal or some fine dining in their restaurants.
 Beer tasting tours are also available.

-So enjoy J-Dag, the blue Santa hats, the foam which coats everything (just don’t get tackled into it like me!) and taste as many of the different brews as you can, they’re all different but all taste like Christmas in your mouth from the warmth to the spices, because the Danish bars will be open late celebrating the start of the countdown to Christmas!
+Enjoy J-Dag, the blue Santa hats, the ‘snow’ that coats everything – just don’t get tackled into it like I did! – and taste as many of the different brews as you can.
+Each brewery has a unique set of notes in their Julebryg but all will taste like Christmas in your mouth!